alexch/codelikethis/public/lessons/learn_to_code_with_javascript/the_command_line.md

 * to open your Terminal:
   * Mac OS: launch the "Terminal" application
-  * Windows: launch "Windows PowerShell"
+  * Windows: launch the "Cmdr" application (pronounced "Commander") and select "git bash" [TODO: verify on windows]
 * **Important:** make your terminal as **tall** as possible
-  * errors are often long and you want to start reading at the very top without scrolling
+  * when reading a program's output you want to start reading *at the top*...
+  * ...and if your window is too short then the top lines will *scroll away* and you will miss them
-  * make it look like this:
+  * Make it look like this:

 ![terminal next to browser](../images/terminal-and-browser.png)